medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 where :math:`r_1` is a random number in interval :math:`[0, 1]`.
 For the sampled :math:`\epsilon` calculate :math:`g` and :math:`\theta`.
 Draw a new random number :math:`r_2` in interval :math:`[0,1]`, if :math:`r_2 \leqslant g` accept the sampled :math:`\epsilon` (and :math:`\theta`) else repeat the process.

 The sampling methods described above ignores any binding effects on the electron and will overestimate forward scattering for low energy photons.
 DXMClib can use a simplified model (the Livermore model) for low energy correction and is enabled by default by CMake option DXMC_USE_LOW_ENERGY_COMPTON.
-This correction takes into account Hubbel`s atomic form factor [#Hubbell]_.
+This correction takes into account Hubbel's atomic form factor [#Hubbell]_.
 In this case the sampling is performed by the same procedure as a free electron except for a slighly modified rejection function:

 .. math::
     g = \frac{1}{g_{max}} \left( \frac{1}{\epsilon} + \epsilon -\sin^2\theta \right) \frac{SF(q)}{Z}